rhezab/smile/docs/timeline.md

 ## Timeline

 As just described, the Vue Router is a mapping between different URLs and Vue components to load.
-However, in experiments we often want to step through content sequentially.
-For this purpose <SmileText /> implements a simple Timeline class (see `src/timeline.js`) which acts as a wrapper around the basic Vue Router.
+However, in experiments, we often want to step through content sequentially.
+For this purpose, Smile implements a simple Timeline class (see `src/timeline.js`) which acts as a wrapper around the basic Vue Router.

 The timeline class allows you to configure a sequence of routes as well as allow for routes that are not part of the sequence: